wattse13/441-homework/hw-7/readme.md

 ## Intro

 This week went well!
 I am happy with what I was able to achieve, though part of me thinks that there were some things I could have done to make my code even better.
-For example, part of me wonders if I should have made the two external methods that my `gallery.js` doc uses and instead turned them into class methods.
+For example, part of me wonders if I should have made the two external methods that my `gallery.js` doc uses into class methods.
 An additional challenge that I maybe should have taken on would be to add a sort of counter which would prevent duplicates from appearing until every image had been displayed at least once.

 ## What Worked?